Peterborough City Council

 Additional information / how to qualify:

-YP will be supported with to register for housing and notify by the housing authority of their eligibility as a care leaver when banding will be applied.
+Care Leavers will be supported in registering for housing and will be notified by the housing authority of their eligibility status, including when care leaver banding is applied.

 Care leavers do not get to practice independent living with taster flats